-The courts are relying on long-standing plans and procedures to protect the public, employees and stakeholders, contain the spread of infectious diseases of all kinds, and ensure ongoing access to justice.
+The courts are relying on long-standing plans and procedures to protect the public, employees and stakeholders to contain the spread of all known infectious diseases and to ensure ongoing access to justice.

-Plans for Resumption of Full Operations Approved by the New Mexico Supreme Court
+NEW!
+Plan for Resumption of Full Operations as Approved by the New Mexico Supreme Court – March 21, 2022

-Click to view: SAN JUAN COUNTY DISTRICT & MAGISTRATE COURTS
+Click to view: SAN JUAN & MCKINLEY COUNTIES – DISTRICT & MAGISTRATE COURTS EXPANDED OPERATIONS REOPENING PLAN

 PLEASE NOTE: THE ELEVENTH JUDICIAL DISTRICT WILL ALWAYS FOLLOW THE MOST CURRENT SUPREME COURT ORDER AS IT IMPACTS THE OPERATIONS OF THE COURT.
 WE WILL AMEND OUR PLANS AS NEW ORDERS ARE AMENDED OR INTRODUCED.

 To access Press Releases, Orders of the Court and other information, please access the New Mexico Court’s COVID-19 Coronavirus Information Page by clicking on the following link: https://www.nmcourts.gov/covid-19

 PROTECTIVE FACE COVERINGS REQUIRED IN COURTROOMS ONLY – Effective on Monday, October 3, 2022.

 The New Mexico Judiciary is committed to keeping everyone safe in courthouses.
 Effective Monday, October 3 2022, screening questions are still required for entry into New Mexico courthouses and judicial buildings and a minimum of three feet physical distancing will be strictly enforced.
 Masks are only required in courtrooms.